Home

 2. Collecting evidence (data).

-3. Formulating an analysis plan, setting criteria for decision making.
+3. Formulating an analysis plan, and setting criteria for decision-making.

 4. Physically analyze data samples.
 Calculate the test statistics.